dtjohnso/dtjohnso.github.com/source/_posts/2013-03-09-history-of-the-english-bible.markdown

 Nicolson, Adam. *God’s Secretaries: The Making of the King James Bible.* 1st ed.
 New York: HarperCollins, 2003.

+Norton, David. *A Textual History of the King James Bible.*Cambridge: University Press, 2004.

 Wong, Simon.
 “Which King James Bible Are We Referring To?” *Bible Translator* 62, no. 1 (January 2011): 1–11. <http://www.ubs-translations.org/fileadmin/publications/tbt/technical/BT-62-1-Wong.pdf>